-Pursuant to the Commission's RPS rules, each active electricity supplier with retail sales in 2011-a total of twenty-two (22) as compared to nineteen (19) in 2010-submitted a compliance report for that calendar year that were due by May 1, 2012.
-Suppliers generally met the RPS requirements through acquiring renewable energy credits ("RECs"), with only three electricity suppliers submitting a compliance payment.
-The majority of electricity suppliers provided sufficient solar RECs ("SRECs") to avoid paying a compliance fee for the solar requirement.
-Based on the available information, the total amount of money generated from compliance payments in 2011 was \$229,500-compared to \$55,850 generated in 2010.
-The significant increase in the compliance fees in 2011 is primarily due to one alternative supplier's failure to acquire solar RECs to meet its RPS compliance.
-In particular, the supplier in question accounted for the majority of the compliance fees-\$225,500 out of the \$229,500.
+Pursuant to the Commission's RPS rules, a total of twenty-four (24) active electricity suppliers with retail electricity sales in the District submitted compliance reports due on May 1, 2013 reporting on their RPS compliance in 2012.
+Twenty-two of the suppliers met the RPS requirements through acquiring renewable energy credits ("RECs"), with only two electricity suppliers submitting a compliance payment.
+The majority of electricity suppliers also provided sufficient solar RECs ("SRECs") to avoid paying a compliance fee for the solar requirement.
+The total amount of compliance payments in 2012 was \$4,900 compared to \$229,500 in fees generated in 2011; however, in 2011, one supplier paid a compliance fee of \$225,500.
+The amount of 2012 compliance fees generally reflects the ability of suppliers to acquire solar RECs to meet their RPS compliance.

-A breakdown of the number of RECs in 2011 submitted by fuel type is provided in the table below:
+The Commission tracks the number of renewable energy credits.
+A breakdown of the number of RECs in 2012 submitted by fuel type is provided in the table below3: